arturlaskowski/bigos-app/README.md

 In this layer, ports that describe how the domain can be used are defined.
 This layer is the most important, therefore it is covered by unit testing.

+* ##### Entities
+This layer represents the database model, i.e., entities with JPA.

+* ##### Application
+It contains application services that orchestrate the flow of data.
+It outsources the operation to domain objects and it uses frameworks.
+Here, there are things related to the technical aspects of the application, such as ensuring transactionality.

 * ##### Adapters
-It outsources the operation to domain objects and it uses frameworks to ensure data persistence and transactionality.
-This layer is also responsible for communication with PostgreSQL and Apache Kafka.
+The layer responsible for communication with external entities entering and exiting the application, such as Rest API, PostgreSQL, and Apache Kafka.

-* ##### App
+* ##### Starter
 This module holds everything together.
 It is in charge of microservice launching and parameters configuration.
-It contains integration tests.
+It contains end to end tests and architecture tests.

 Using maven modules protects against improper use of the given layers.
 In the `pom.xml` file, the dependencies between layers can be defined.